 13 Rue Jean-François Tartu

 The D.E.G.
 (German Elasmobranch Society) was established in 1995 by a group of scientists, journalists and interested citizens as a non-profit organisation based in Hamburg.
-It brings together a wide variety of individuals of all ages from diverse educational and occupational backgrounds, including marine biologists and other scientists, students, divers and sailors, and animal and nature lovers.
-All have one thing in common – a fascination for elasmobranchs and the desire to contribute to their protection and research.
-D.E.G.’s expertise ranges from marine ecology and fisheries biology to aquarium and husbandry issues, chondrichthyan fossils, diving and underwater photography, nature illustrations and international publications on sharks.
-Some of its specialists are engaged in international expert panels such as the IUCN Shark Specialist Group.
-[The Society is a voluntary run organisation and does not belong to the University, it does not maintain any staff or offers vaccant positions of any kind.
-Also, theses for university degrees cannot be conducted in cooperation with the Society due to inexisting facilities and very limited capacity of its voluntary members – thank you for your understanding.]
+It brings together a wide variety of individuals from diverse occupational backgrounds, including marine biologists and other scientists, students, divers and sailors, and animal and nature lovers.
+All have one thing in common – a fascination for elasmobranchs and the desire to contribute to their conservation and research.
+D.E.G.’s expertise ranges from marine biology to husbandry, chondrichthyan fossils, diving and underwater photography, nature illustrations and has produced several publications on elasmobranchs.
+Some of its specialists are engaged in international expert groups such as the IUCN Shark Specialist Group.

 About The Irish Elasmobranch Group (IEG)